Case study

 However, the business understood that the wider benefits of client portals made them a compelling customer solution.

-“Data security, all documents in the one place, better client experience, streamlined way of doing business – it’s a good story for clients,” said Angus Rodgers, Director Prime Wealth.
+“Data security, all documents in the one place, better client experience, streamlined way of doing business – it’s a good story for clients,” said Angus Rodgers, Director Prime Advisory.

-While the business tried to build its own client portal using Salesforce, this proved difficult, so after hearing feedback from other business leaders on what they used, Prime Advisory chose myprosperity.
+Initially, Prime Advisory tried to build their own client portal using Salesforce, but this proved difficult.
+Hearing feedback from other business leaders on what they used, Prime Advisory chose myprosperity.

 “We wanted to go with something that had great infrastructure, was set up and ready to go,” said Harrison Cockburn, Head of Operations, Prime Advisory.

-myprosperity is owned by HUB24, and this was also attractive to Prime Advisory.
+The fact that myprosperity is owned by HUB24 was another key factor to Prime Advisory.

 “We prefer to partner with technology providers that have got a solid track record,” said Rodgers.
 “We like everything that HUB24 is doing.”